Introduction to Grants

 Georgetown Health Foundation is committed to supporting local nonprofit organizations that expand or enhance the health needs in the Georgetown community.
 This is done through collaborating with local non-profit organizations.

-Due to the impact of COVID-19, our funding in 2021 will prioritize basic needs, as well as social determinants of health supporting such basic needs:
+Due to the ongoing impact of COVID-19, our funding will prioritize basic needs, as well as social determinants of health supporting such basic needs:

 In order to be considered for funding, nonprofit organizations must ensure that their mission, vision, priorities, target population and service area align with GHF’s.